 Water from Northeast Creek flows into Jordan Lake, then it follows the Haw River into the Cape Fear River.
 The Cape Fear River is the only one in North Carolina that empties directly into the Atlantic Ocean.

-There are many ways for you to help protect the health of Northeast Creek. is the 1st weekend in October and Creek Week is the third week in March.
+There are many ways for you to help protect the health of Northeast Creek.
+You can adopt a drain or participate with NC Stream Watch.
+There are also two major stream clean-ups each year.
+Big Sweep is the 1st weekend in October and Creek Week is the third week in March.
 Email the public education coordinator for details.

 Stormwater Services encourages neighbors to discuss and discourage putting trash, wash water, grease, or other pollution into storm drains.
 Anything that goes into storm drains does not get treated and, in this watershed, eventually washes into Northeast Creek.
 Residents can also call the Stormwater Hotline (919-560-SWIM) to report water pollution.